Leadership in Earth and Environmental Sciences (LEES) Program

 • Low-income

-Participation in the LEES Program is not dependent on exam scores.
-Rather, students will be asked to submit one or more essays for admission.
-More information about the essay(s) will be provided when registration opens—be sure to check the homepage for updates.
+Students interested in the LEES Program are required to submit one or more essays for admission.
+More information about the essay(s) can be found in the Information & Registration links above.
 Successful applicants:

 • Show commitment to being leaders and engaged members of their community